 I’m talking in Oslo tomorrow night, then at a film festival on the 9th, so it’s sort of a working holiday; again a little thing that could make it easier, in that I’m making money, going for a reason other than the Troll, and so can walk away without the guilt of coming so far.
 It’s never a good idea to climb with a gun to your head.

 The route I’m hoping to do is Suser gjennom Harryland (image above from winter ascent), a steep aid route up the left side of the Troll, a line I think will be safe, solid and a good solo project.
 The route has been climbed twice (I actually tried it on my first trip, but the guy who I tried it with decked out and thought better of it), and so far everyone has reached the top of the wall where it bisects the East pillar then rapped the route.
 I’d like to push it up to the top - be we will see (rapping a 500-metre wall by yourself would not be easy).

 As if climbing the wall wasn’t a big enough project, I’m also hoping to film it, and blog from the wall as often as I can, not just because I might get more site traffic and sell more books, but also because it’s a very interesting experience, I’m crap at diaries, and so a blog is a good record of how I get on day to day.

-I’ve just noticed that the Somali family have gone, and so has everyone else, the lunch time rush over.
-It’s quite again, just the sound of cups and saucers being cleared way, and the hiss of the expresso machine.
-I always remember when I skiied across Greenland a bird landing on the ice not far from me, no doubt lost and soon to die in that frozen desert.
+I’ve just noticed that the Somali family have gone, and so has everyone else, the lunchtime rush over.
+It’s quiet again, just the sound of cups and saucers being cleared away, and the hiss of the espresso machine.
+I always remember when I skied across Greenland a bird landing on the ice not far from me, no doubt lost and soon to die in that frozen desert.
 I’d been on the ice for two weeks.
 It landed close to my pulk and began to sing.
 I had never heard such a beautiful sound.